 It is scientifically proven that plants take up nutrients within specific ranges unique to the crop or plants you are growing.
 One should take this into serious consideration to ensure you are successful in growing.
 It's not hard; we are merely adding nutrients to the desired strength for that stage of development, and then adjusting the pH into accessibility range before feeding.
 Simple.

-One could reference to pH/ TDS / PPM / EC Levels for Hydroponic Vegetables to keep a gauge on your specific plant requirement using pH Meters & EC Meters.
+You could reference to pH/ TDS / PPM / EC Levels for Hydroponic Plants to keep a gauge on your specific plant requirement using pH Meters & EC Meters.

 We have all the meters needed to grow using Hydroponics as your preferred technique.